Proflylab/EasyRP-GUI/README.md

 # EasyRP-GUI (Custom Discord Rich Presence with GUI)

 EasyRP-GUI is an easy program with graphical user interface to use the DiscordRPC library without any knowledge of programming.
 Instead just use this easy program.
+EasyRP-GUI is based on console program [EasyRP](https://github.com/Pizzabelly/EasyRP/).

 ## Prerequisites
 - .NET Framework 4.6.1